RandomityGuy/MBRewind/README.md

 # The MB Rewind Project

-These are the source files required to build the Rewind plugin along with a few other plugins used by the games using rewind.
+These are the source files required to build the Rewind plugin along with a few other plugins used by MB-Rewind

 ## Build